Prerequisite

 console.log(userSessions); // string[]

-// Get session runs (messages or history)
+// Get chat session messages

-const runs = await client.store.getSessionRuns(userSessions[0]);
+const messages = await client.store.getSessionMessages(userSessions[0]);

-console.log(runs); // RunHistory[] (in this example there should be 2 items. one for the user request, and one for the agent response)
+console.log(messages); // RunHistory[] (in this example there should be 2 items. one for the user request, and one for the agent response)

 // Delete session